rayattack/amebo/README.md

 1. GUI for tracking events, actions, subscribers.
 Easy discovery of what events exist, what events failed and GUI retry for specific subscribers

 1. Gossiping is HTTP native i.e. subscribers receive http requests automatically at pre-registered endpoints

+1. Envelope format and transmission is web native and clearly outlined by schema registry

+1. Topic management is simplified as actions with versioning support baked in

 1. Infinite retries (stop after $MAX_RETRIES and $MAX_MINUTES coming soon)